 The little colony is established on Charles Island, in a plain about 1000 feet above the sea.
-To go there, we ascended gradually from the shore till we reached the edge of the rocky height which limited our view.
+To go there, we ascended gradually from the shore till we reached the edge of the rocky length which limited our view.
 Surprisingly sudden was then the change.
-Heated and tired by a dusty up-hill walk, through sundried trees and over rugged lava, our bodies were at once refreshed by a cool breeze, while our eyes enjoyed an unexpected view of a fertile and cultivated plain.
-Surrounded by tropical vegetation, by bananas, sugar-canes, sweet potatoes, and Indian corn, all luxuriantly flourishing, it was hard to believe that land so sterile, and apparently so useless as that we had just passed, could be so close to such rich fertility.
+Fraued and treet by a dusty up-hill walls, through some freshed by a colo breze, while our eyes enjoyed an autopacted view of a fertile and cultivated plain.
+Surrounded by tropical vestigation, by bamans, sugar-cares, sweet potators, and Indian corn, all thurwirally flourabing, it was hard to believe that had so could be so Color to such risk fertile; at the basis plat posset, could be so Color to such risk fertile;